bjmt/yamtk/README.md

  -l         Linear k-mer shuffle (fast Fisher-Yates over k-mer blocks).
  -r <int>   Repeat shuffle N times per sequence; index appended to name.
  -R         Reset RNG to seed before each sequence instead of just once.
+ -x <str>   BED file of ranges to restrict shuffling to.
+Bases inside
+            ranges are shuffled in place; bases outside pass through unchanged.
+Incompatible with -p.
  -n         Output RNA instead of DNA.
 Only applies when k > 1 and -l
             is not used.
  -p         Print k-mer counts instead of shuffling (-i, -k, -o only).